LIPSASHARMA/Heart-Disease-Prediction-Final-Project/README.md

 It is difficult to identify heart disease because of several contributory risk factors such as diabetes, high blood pressure, high cholesterol, abnormal pulse rate, and many other factors.
 Due to such constraints, scientists have turned towards modern approaches like Data Mining and Machine Learning for predicting the disease.

-The purpose of this analysis is to determine whether the patients are at 'High Risk' or 'Low Risk' of getting heart disease based on different parameters captured in an observation file.
+The purpose of this analysis is to determine whether the patients are at 'More Risk' or 'Less Risk' of getting heart disease based on different parameters captured in an observation file.
 Heart disease prediction analysis using the Supervised ML model could assist experts to make quicker decisions and help to take precautionary measures like lifestyle changes to reduce the risk.

-##
 ## Objective

 The objective of this project is to address the following question: